-Proposed Measure WR-5 should be considered an initial draft pending further refinement once additional data collection associated with the REC-1 and REC-2 Studies are completed and Stakeholders have an opportunity to review the new information.
+Proposed Measure WR-5 is subject to further refinement once additional data collection associated with the REC-2 Camera Study is completed and relicensing participants have an opportunity to review the new information.

-Project operations have the potential to alter the volume of flows (up to approximately 600 cfs, the capacity of the flowline) in the Fairview Dam Bypass Reach, and to a lesser extent, the timing of flows in the river segment between the KR3 Powerhouse and Riverside Park in Kernville.
+Project operations have the potential to alter the volume of flows (up to approximately 600 cfs [i.e., the capacity of the flowline]) in the Fairview Dam Bypass Reach, and to a lesser extent, the timing of flows in the river segment between the KR3 Powerhouse and Riverside Park in Kernville.

-Naturally occurring whitewater boating opportunities would continue to occur in the Fairview Dam Bypass Reach when Fairview Dam inflows exceed the approximate 600 cfs capacity of the water conveyance system and additional flows above the MIF release continue downstream.
-Natural spill events typically occur during the spring snowmelt period extending into the summer season as well as during winter storm events.
-Approximately 33 percent of the years between 2005 and 2022 provided more than 100 natural spill events > 700 cfs annually into the Fairview Dam Bypass Reach that lasted at least 7 hours between 10 am and 5 pm.
-In the focus group sessions associated with the Enhanced (Controlled) Flow Opportunities (Study REC-1), participants commented that they monitor the NFKR hydrology regularly to take advantage of whitewater boating opportunities in the Fairview Dam Bypass Reach.
-SCE's flow information website (https://www.sutronwin.com/scedison/tw/jsp/) provides tabular and graphic discharge data enabling boaters to monitor real-time Fairview Dam inflows and discharge in the Fairview Dam Bypass Reach.
-Natural spills into the Fairview Dam Bypass Reach during the snowmelt run-off period are typically predictable, long duration events, allowing boaters to plan trips in advance.
-Whitewater boating opportunities associated with natural spill flows during winter storm events are shorter in duration but typically forecasted in advance allowing boaters several days' notice.
+Naturally occurring whitewater boating opportunities would continue to occur in the Fairview Dam Bypass Reach when Fairview Dam inflows exceed the approximate 600- cfs capacity of the water conveyance system and additional flows above the MIF release continue downstream.
+Natural spill events typically occur during the spring snowmelt period, extending into the summer season, and during winter storm events.
+Approximately 33 percent of the years between 2005 and 2022 provided more than 100 natural spill events > 700 cfs annually into the Fairview Dam Bypass Reach that lasted at least 7 hours between 10:00 a.m. and 5:00 p.m.
+In the focus group sessions associated with the enhanced (controlled) flow opportunities (Study REC-1), participants commented that they monitor the NFKR hydrology regularly to take advantage of whitewater boating opportunities in the Fairview Dam Bypass Reach.
+SCE's flow information website41 provides tabular and graphic discharge data posted hourly that enable boaters to monitor real-time Fairview Dam inflows and discharge in the Fairview Dam Bypass Reach.
+Natural spills into the Fairview Dam Bypass Reach during the snowmelt run-off period are typically long duration events, allowing boaters to plan trips in advance.
+Whitewater boating opportunities associated with natural spill flows during winter storm events are shorter in duration, but they are typically forecasted in advance, providing boaters several days' notice.
 SCE would continue to provide real-time flow information allowing boaters to take advantage of whitewater boating opportunities associated with natural spill events in the Fairview Dam Bypass Reach.

 As discussed above, the Fairview Dam Bypass Reach is a popular whitewater boating location for both commercial and non-commercial users.
-Naturally occurring boating opportunities are often dictated by the hydrograph, with higher flows associated with spring snowmelt periods (March-May); depending upon the water year type, naturally occurring whitewater boating opportunities can extend into June or July (Table 7.7-14 and 7.7-15), which was identified as the highest recreation use period.
+Naturally occurring boating opportunities are often dictated by the hydrograph, with higher flows associated with spring snowmelt periods (March through June); depending on the Sierra snowpack, naturally occurring whitewater boating opportunities can extend into late June or July (Table 7.7-15 and 7.7-16), which was identified as the highest recreation use period.